 - Advice to directors.

-This resource can provide the board of directors valuable insight on various jurisdiction’s obligations, current litigation on climate change and gain helpful recommendations in taking proactive measures to prepare your company for the risks involved and effects of climate change.
+This resource can provide the board of directors with valuable insight into various jurisdictions’ obligations and current litigation on climate change.
+It can also help them make helpful recommendations on taking proactive measures to prepare their company for the risks and effects of climate change.

 To read the Primer, click the link below: